dengxian-xreal/xreal.github.io/docs/13_Rendering/0_Warping.md

 Reprojection is a technique used to reduce latency and improve display stability.
 Its basic principle is to adjust the image based on the latest head position information after rendering and before display.
 This technique can alleviate jittering problems to some extent because it considers changes in motion and viewpoint (HeadPose) during scene animation and user head movement.
 Reprojection can compensate for latency generated during the rendering process, making the displayed image more consistent with the user's current head position and orientation.
 Planar Reprojection is a commonly used reprojection technique.
 Its core idea is to define a stable plane in 3D space, where the content on this plane will become the most stable part of the scene.
 The further virtual content is from this plane, the worse its stability.
 This method allows applications to precisely control the stability of different parts of the scene.
-In NRSDK, there are several ways to use planar reprojection:
+In XREAL SDK, there are several ways to use planar reprojection:

 * Default Planar Reprojection:
   If the application doesn't do any processing, the system will use planar reprojection by default, fixing the stable plane at 1.4 meters in the direction of the user's head.
 While this default setting provides a starting point, it may not always yield optimal results for all scenarios.